Exploring over 700 massive quiescent galaxies at z = 2-7: Demographics and stellar mass functions: Number densities

-One of the key benefits of the \Mgten selection is we can compare more cleanly with simulations and SAMs, as most predictions presented so far in the literature adopt that mass threshold.
-We first compare to the \flamingo simulations \citep{Schaye2023, Kugel2023} using the number densities computed in \citet{Baker2025a}.
-These were selected based on the same sSFR criteria adopted here from the 1Gpc$^3$ simulation box.
-This enabled them to calculate the effect of cosmic variance on the simulations to up to 3\sig.
-We do not include the errors from that work here as they were computed to match the observed area within that work.
-However, we do include the observed number density from the simulation as the blue line in the middle panel of Fig. \ref{fig:number-density-10}.
-We see that we obtain significantly higher number densities than are found in \flamingo at all redshifts probed, which agrees with the findings in \citet{Baker2025a}.
+One of the key benefits of the \Mgten selection is we can more cleanly compare with simulations and SAMs, as most predictions presented in the literature adopt that mass threshold.
+We first compare to the \flamingo simulations \citep{Schaye2023, Kugel2023} using the number densities computed in \citet{Baker2025a}. {These \flamingo number densities from \citet{Baker2025a} were computed from the higher resolution 1Gpc$^3$ \flamingo simulation box based on the same evolving sSFR criteria adopted in this work (e.g. Eq. \ref{eq:ssfr_cut}).} This enabled \citet{Baker2025a} to calculate the effect of cosmic variance on the simulations to up to 3\sig.
+We do not include the errors from that work here, as they were computed to match the observed area within that work.
+However, we do include the number density from the simulation as the blue line in the middle panel of Fig. \ref{fig:number-density-10}.
+We see that we obtain significantly higher number densities than are found in \flamingo at all redshifts probed, which is consistent with the findings in \citet{Baker2025a}.